 NOTE: Hour intervals in each maintenance chart show the correct time for service.
-The hourmeter located in the operator's cab indicates the total hours the crane has been running.
+The hourmeter located in crane has been running.

 In addition to the following scheduled maintenance, perform the scheduled maintenance suggested in the engine manual furnished with the crane.